 Thinking Differently About the Employer-Employee Relationship

-Prepared for: Public-Safety Leaders and Command Staff
+Prepared for: Public-Sector Leaders and Support Staff

 Prepared by: Van Meter and Associates, Inc.